FrostyX/frostyx.github.io/_drafts/crooked-rook.md

-There are several chess engines to choose from, such as [Stockfish][stockfish], [AlphaZero][alphazero], [Lc0][lc0], [Shredder][shredder], etc. Some of them giving us an option to run them locally or spawning an instance [through lichess.org][lichess-api].
+There are several chess engines to choose from, such as [Stockfish][stockfish], [AlphaZero][alphazero], [Lc0][lc0], [Shredder][shredder], etc. Some of them giving us a choice between running them locally or spawning an instance [through lichess.org][lichess-api].
 I randomly picked Stockfish out of the hat because it is an open-source project, and it is easy to run locally.